 Problem solving is done in numerous ways.
 While there are sometimes rows of problems to solve, the lessons use a variety of formats to present problems including word problems, problems within puzzles, and problem solving within games.
 Pages are never overcrowded.

 The teacher’s guide has reduced images of student text pages with overprinted answers, and these images are sometimes accompanied by tips or special instructions for teaching the lesson.
 At the back of each book are more than 30 pages that will be used for games and activities throughout each course.
 These pages include ten frame charts, game boards, cut-and-fold pages, cards to be used for games, and much more.
 Parents should check the teacher guide before each lesson for information they might need and to pull out any pages from the back that will be used.
 (These pages are also available to print directly from the textbook’s Book Extras webpage.)
-Otherwise, parents just work together with their student from the student text without going through the lesson ahead of time.
+Otherwise, parents just work together with their students from the student text without going through the lesson ahead of time.

 Level 1 begins by teaching numbers from 0 to 20 and beginning addition.
 The second unit continues through addition and subtraction with numbers up to 20.
 The third unit concentrates on the concept of place value with numbers up to 120.
 Students also learn to compare numbers and to add two-digit numbers.
 The fourth unit covers two areas: first measurement (including telling time), then data and graphs.
 The fifth unit introduces both two- and three-dimensional geometric shapes along with concepts such as vertex (and vertices) and the fractional parts of two-dimensional shapes.